Harvard Law School Says Professor Elizabeth Warren's False Claim of Diversity Enriched their Educational Environment

 However, some students disagree.
 One former student lamented, "When Professor Warren announced she was no longer a person of color, all the

 benefits I gained from her diversity instantly vanished.
 I immediately noticed I no longer had a good understanding of how native American people

 think.
 I became more bigoted, my view of the world narrowed, and my educational experience was cheapened.
-I think Harvard Law owes me at least a
+I think Harvard Law owes me a

 "Not to worry," the spokesman responded.
 "We'll have another professor retroactively claim to be native American, so all the